 Special Needs Support Services

-Eligible students may access support services each semester by completing an Accommodations Request Form in A260, Special Needs Office.
+Eligible students may access support services each semester by completing an Accommodations Request Form (also available in A260, Special Needs Office).
 We highly recommend that each student discuss accommodations with his or her instructor(s).

 We offer the following services:

 Tutors offer weekly sessions of small group tutoring for many MCC courses.
 Tutors can be reached at (815) 479-7639 unless otherwise indicated.

 Many students who receive support through the Special Needs Department are eligible for a note taker in class.
 It is the student’s responsibility to ask someone in the class to be his or her note taker.
 Occasionally the student may need the assistance of the instructor when arranging for a note taker.
 The instructor might make an announcement that a note taker is needed and to stop by after class if interested.

 Once the student finds a note taker, that person needs to stop by the Special Needs office to complete the proper paperwork so he or she can be paid at the end of the semester.
 Special note taking paper is always available in A260.
 This paper is carbonized so the note taker can simply separate the pages and share their notes at the end of each class.
 In some cases it is not convenient to use this paper, so the notes may be copied in the Special Needs office.

 If a student with special needs requests extended time for tests and/or quizzes, instructors can handle the request in a number of ways.

 - Allow the student to begin the test before the class.

 - Allow the student to continue working on the test after class.

 - Send the test to the Testing Center, A245 for the student to take at no charge.